pavankjadda/BookStore/README.md

 On every pipeline execution, the code goes through the following steps:

-1. Code is cloned from Github or Gogs, built, tested and analyzed for bugs and bad patterns
+1. Code is cloned from **Github** or Gogs, built, tested and analyzed for bugs and bad patterns
-2. The JAR artifact is pushed to Nexus Repository manager
+2. The JAR artifact is pushed to **Nexus** Repository manager
 3. A container image (_bookstore:latest_) is built based on the _bookstore_ application JAR artifact
-4. The _bookstore_ container image is deployed in a fresh new container in BOOKSTORE_DEV project
+4. The _bookstore_ container image is deployed in a fresh new container in bookstore_dev project
-5. If tests successful, the BOOKSTORE_DEV image is tagged with the application version (_bookstore:7.x_) in the BOOKSTORE_STAGE project
+5. If tests successful, the **bookstore_dev** image is tagged with the application version in the **bookstore_stage** project
-6. The staged image is deployed in a fresh new container in the BOOKSTORE_STAGE project
+6. The staged image is deployed in a fresh new container in the **bookstore_stage** project

 The following diagram shows the steps included in the deployment pipeline: